Kubernetes v1.9 alpha

 in this struct.
 Note that this structure, and thus the config file API,

-is still considered alpha and is not subject to stability gurarantees.
+is still considered alpha and is not subject to stability guarantees.

 Create a file named